isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-stop-geese-from-pooping-in-yard/index.md

 Related:
 Spider Spray for Yard
 ## In Summary
-The techniques on�how to stop geese from pooping in yard are easy and somehow costless.
+The techniques onhow to stop geese from pooping in yard are easy and somehow costless.
 - But it is the effect on the droppings that might cost you much.
 - You can choose to blend all the methods all choose one that is most suitable for you.
 Either way, it works provided it keeps the geese from your lawn and also protects its from toxic droppings.